Desexing your pet

 Operation Wanted is a major and successful annual desexing initiative marking the collaboration of local Councils, local participating veterinary clinics and RSPCA Queensland.

-It runs from June 1 to August 31 an dhas run for the past four years, It has resulted in over 74,000 animals being desexed, and therefore up to 500,0000 fewer unwanted animals throughout Queensland that could end up in Council pounds or shelters.
+It runs from 1 June to 31 August and has been running since 2015.
+It has resulted in over 74,000 animals being desexed, and therefore up to 500,0000 fewer unwanted animals throughout Queensland that could end up in Council pounds or shelters.